GraffixGames/infinite-tic-tac-toe/README.md

 to launch the game, type: `tic-tac-toe [<depth>]` into your terminal.

-`depth` is how many levels of tic-tac-toe deep the game goes, default being regular tic-tac-toe.
+`depth` is how many levels of tic-tac-toe deep the game goes, default being regular tic-tac-toe. it is very much not optimized, so don't use more than 3-4, as it will get laggy

 ## examples